Fractional spin excitations and conductance in the spiral staircase Heisenberg ladder: Perturbative treatment of the interchain coupling via bosonization in the SSHL model

 We assume that both $J^{xy}_{\perp}$and $J^z_{\perp}$ are positive and small such that we can treat $H_{\rm inter}$ as a perturbation.
 We note that in the main text we focused on the isotropic case $J^{xy}_{\perp}=J^z_{\perp}\equiv J_{\perp}$.
 The spin operators can be expressed in terms of fermionic fields in the continuum limit:

 where $x_j = j a$, with $a$ being the lattice constant.
 The first term in Eq.~\eqref{eq:Szperp}, which includes density-density interactions between the chains, has to be added directly to the kinetic part of $H_{0,A} + H_{0,B}$.
 By using the remaining terms in $H_{\rm inter}$, one can construct perturbations in the fermionic picture.
-They assume the generic form
+If we focus only on the operator part, they assume the generic form